BlueBrain/Deflect/doc/RelNotes.md

-Release Notes {#ReleaseNotes}
+Release Notes {#mainpage}
 ============

 [TOC]

 # Introduction {#Introduction}

-Welcome to Deflect, a C++ library to develop applications that can send and receive pixel streams from other Deflect-based applictions.

-Deflect 0.4 is the first release, based on the version that was part of DisplayCluster 0.4.
-Deflect 0.4 offers a stable API marked with version 1.0 for the streaming part.
+Welcome to Deflect, a C++ library to develop applications that can send and receive pixel streams from other Deflect-based applications, for example DisplayCluster.
+Deflect offers a stable API marked with version 1.0 for the streaming part.
 The following applications are provided which make use of the streaming API:

 * DesktopStreamer: A small utility that lets you stream your desktop.